-Here at Academic Families, we understand that moving to a new school in a new country can make you feel nervous.
+We understand that moving to a new school in a new country can make you feel nervous.
 We also appreciate that English may not be your mother tongue.
 Even if it, is boarding schools tend to have their own words so we’ve created a guide to boarding school terms for students to help you understand the common ‘boarding school’ lingo you may come across:

 This is where you are going to be sleeping!
 You will either be sharing a room or may have your own room if you are an older student.
 It is rare to have en-suite facilities and you will more than likely be sharing facilities with a group of fellow students.
 A large shared bedroom may be called a Dormitory.
 The boarding house may be a separate building from the school and will also have a lounge and sometimes a dining area, otherwise you will take your meals in the main dining room of the school.
 Your House Parent will also live in the boarding house.

 This is when there is a holiday at the weekend, and means there is no school on Saturday for you!
 These weekends sometimes extend over to the Monday.
 Some schools make it compulsory for you to leave the school premises over an exeat weekend, and so this is one of the times you will stay with your host family.

 A short holiday halfway through the school term when you will normally return home to see your friends and family.
 There are three throughout the year usually in the months of October, February, and May.
 The October half-term is the longest half-term and can be up to two weeks long.
 During these holidays Academic Families organise fun-filled trips which you may like to join.

 This is the adult or married couple who are in charge of your boarding house.
 They live in the house or in a section at the side of the boarding house with their own family.
 Many House Parents have a pet, such as a friendly dog, which you will most likely fall in love with!

 Your parents can give your Housemaster money which he will keep for you and you can ask him for it when you need to buy anything such as ‘tuck’ or when you want to go to the shops.